dhrunlauwers/teaching-challenge/lesson-material/introduction.md

 Data can come in various forms and can be accessed in several different ways, but the process of cleaning and transforming data stays more or less the same.

-### The data wrangling process
-1. Read the data into a structured form (like Pandas data structures below)
-2. Investigate the data to find missing values, outliers, and other potential problems
-3. Clean the data to fix the issues identified
-4. Use data for analysis or other purposes

 ### Why is it an important skill?

 > 80% of the data analysis process is spent cleaning and preparing data